Welcome to our Coleman 10 Person Instant Cabin Tent review!

 Space in the Coleman instant cabin tent

 This spacious tent from Coleman is an excellent option for big families and large groups of friends.
-As a result, it is one of the best 10 person tents going.
+As a result, it is one of the best 10 person tents for camping going.

 You have several situations where this type of tent would be most suitable: